sebastianvoranday/sebastian-queen-final/README.md

-# ICJ Project Rig
+# Project Rig

-This project rig was developed for the [Intro to Coding for Journalists](https://github.com/utdata/icj-class) class taught by Christian McDonald, Assistant Professor of Practice at the School of Journalism, Moody College of Communication, University of Texas at Austin.
+This project rig was developed for the [Intro to Coding for Journalists]

 The development concepts used are similar to rigs used by news graphics teams in newsrooms like The Texas Tribune, Los Angeles Times and NPR.